 Remember Monty Python’s Holy Grail?
 The scene from the movie during the great plague where the guy is pushing a cart yelling “bring out your dead”?
-The throw a guy on the cart who protests… “I’m not dead yet!”.
-The guy pushing the cart retorts… “oh shut up, you’ll be dead soon”.
+They throw a guy on the cart who protests… “I’m not dead yet!”.
+The guy pushing the cart retorts… “Oh shut up, you’ll be dead soon”.
 “But I’m not dead yet!!”.

 Lately, I feel like the guy that is thrown into that cart.
 The luminaries of the strength and conditioning world are all celebrating that HIT is dead.
 Fed up with “HIT Jedi” and SuperSlow/Ren-Ex agitators, they are happy to get on with “Strength-Speed, Speed-Strength, Acceleration, Explosiveness, Power, Strength-Endurance, Endurance-Strength, and just plain Strength” amongst other training variations applied through complex programming schedules that only the true athlete can understand or appreciate.

 Mike Bradley (Strength Coach for the Florida State University Basketball team) recently dropped by for a visit when they came into town to play (and defeat) Clemson.
 Mike knows what I’m talking about.
 He is like that Japanese soldier from WW II that is still hunkered down in the Philippines.
 He lives (and enjoys) the life of a S&C hermit.
 There are still a handful of guys like him in the collegiate and professional S&C arena, but they are few and far between.